 The “light switch” technique is only half the battle in terms of ensuring our response doesn’t make things worse.
 To overcome a pattern of unwanted behavior, be it our own or that of our child, we need to also consider what new skills need to be taught to prevent future occurrences of unwanted behavior.

 If you, for example, notice that you are more likely to yell at your child when you are rushed and you decide to rearrange your morning routine to allow for more time, be sure to pay attention to your switch during your morning routine for the next week.
 Is your dim switch now staying on?
 Was your switch likely to turn completely off in this situation in the past, and now is just dim?
 Maybe you’ve experienced some improvement, but not resolve or relief?
 Often times, we reveal that there are specific things your child is or is not doing, that could be triggering a dim parental switch during these times.
 What skills does your child need during this morning routine to prevent unwanted patterns of behavior?
 Compliance with instructions given?
 Independence with routine?
 Quicker task completion?
 The key to your switch remaining on may be teaching your child some new skills.
 Not sure how to teach these skills quickly?
-Schedule your FREE, no obligation in-home consultation today to learn how we can help in an average of 3-6 sessions.
+Schedule your introductory, assessment phone consultation today to learn how we can help.

 Jamie Waldvogel, MS, BCBA